Improve Employee Engagement in 7 Simple Steps

 65-80% |

-A way to get 100% participation is to have 1-2-1s with every member of staff.
+One way to get 100% participation is to schedule 1-2-1s with every member of staff.
 This approach has many advantages but can take more time.

 Alternatively, you could choose a holistic approach to measuring employee engagement.
 Instead of measuring satisfaction and happiness, a holistic approach considers the outcomes that employee engagement produces.
 These might include productive output, fewer sick days, more shares on business social media posts.

-An effective, cloud-based employee network provides both the tools and the environment for employee engagement to benefit your entire organisation.
+An effective, cloud-based employee engagement platform provides both the tools and the environment for employee engagement to benefit your entire organisation.
 It allows your employees to be effective and more successful.
 This approach turns employee engagement from a “touchy-feely” HR issue, into a channel tied to specific business outcomes.

 Talkfreely can help you create an environment where employee engagement doesn’t just improve, but really matter to your organisation.